Luke McShane: Grandmaster

 McShane participated in the 2019 World Team Championship, held in Astana, as a member of the English team.
 England took the silver medal and he also won the individual gold on board two.

 Education and part-time status

 McShane attended Westminster Under School and then City of London School, before entering Oxford University in 2003, where he read philosophy and mathematics at University College.
 In the summer of 2006 he interned at Goldman Sachs in FICC.
 After graduating in the summer of 2007, he worked there as a trader.
 A brief increase in his chess activity occurred when he subsequently left his job, but he was forced to decline his invitation to the 2011 British Championship when he later returned to full-time employment.
 He continues to play in a reduced capacity and has been referred to as the world's strongest amateur.

 Columnist

-Luke McShane has been the chess columnist of The Spectator since October 2019.
+McShane has been the chess columnist of The Spectator since October 2019.